amcquistan/java-for-devs/High Level Into to Java for Developers.md

 There is a lot that can be said about what this means for the reference classes that you interact with and implement.
 I will hit on the a few methods in later sections but, for a complete review I will leave it to the reader to further investigate using the resources in the "Learning More about Java (books and other articles)" section.

-### Control Structures
+### Logical Operators and Control Structures

+##### Logical Operators

-Control structures in Java are very much like most other C style languages.
+Logical operators (as well as control structures) in Java are very much like most other C style languages.
 So unless your coming from a language like Python that uses the words and / or then you'll likely immediately feel comfortable with them.

 Java uses